-You don't have to run marathons or spend half your life on the treadmill at the gym to have cardiopulmonary health.
+You don't have to run marathons or spend half your life on the treadmill at the gym to have cardiorespiratory fitness.
 In this article we debunk the biggest myth in the history of health and nutrition!

 You have certainly heard that we need to exercise often and that we need to do aerobic exercise to maintain it in order to be healthy.